davidysoards/soards-me-blog/src/site/posts/designing-the-comic-creator-mobile-app/index.md

 ---
-title: 'Designing the Comic Creator Mobile App'
+title: Designing the Comic Creator Mobile App
-description: 'The first step in creating a page of sequential art is to draw what is called a thumbnail.
-A thumbnail is a small image that shows the basic panel layout of a page and the general placements of the…'
+description: The first step in creating a page of sequential art is to draw what is called a thumbnail.
+A thumbnail is a small image that shows the basic panel layout of a page and the general placements of the…
-date: '2017-08-14T19:01:00.974Z'
+date: 2017-08-14T19:01:00.974Z
-categories:
-  - UX
+tags:
-  - Design Process
+  - post
-  - Design Thinking
+  - ux
-  - User Experience
+  - design
-  - Comics
+  - comics

-published: true
+layout: post
 canonicalLink: https://blog.prototypr.io/designing-the-comic-creator-mobile-app-27b39ac74099
 ---